Instructor Training (Christian Gap Year & 2 year)

 There is no course fee, but in return you will be working to deliver our activity programme.

 Your accommodation is included and you will receive a weekly allowance.
 Essential kit is provided for you on arrival and a mission trip is included in the second year.

 You will have an amazing opportunity to build and nurture a personal support network of friends, family, church and others who will share your successes and challenges and partner with you financially.

-We ask that you commit to raise at least £3000 throughout the course to help towards the cost of training.
+We ask that you commit to raise at least £3,000 per year to support the work of Rock UK.
 It may sound daunting initially but don’t worry, the emphasis isn’t on the final amount raised but rather on you actively engaging in the process and overcoming the challenges you face.
 Some individuals go on to raise significantly more than the minimum amount.
-And some don’t.
 We will provide support and advice to assist you along the way.

 WHAT QUALIFICATIONS CAN I GET?